katzer/mruby-sftp/README.md

 ## Usage

-To initiate a SFTP session it is recommended to use either `SFTP.open`
+To initiate a SFTP session it is recommended to use either `SFTP.start`

 ```ruby
 SFTP.start('test.rebex.net', 'demo', password: 'password') do |sftp|